Ferris Bueller's Day Off | 1986

 The school, from which Ferris (Matthew Broderick) bunks off to spend a day freewheeling around the big city, is Glenbrook North High School, 2300 Shermer Road, Northbrook, a northern suburb of Chicago on the Metra rail North Line from Chicago’s Union Station.

 The frontage, where Ferris poses as her dad to pick up Sloane (Mia Sara), is not the school’s main entrance, but the Center for Performing Arts.
-The hallways previously of Glenbrook North had previously been used in John Hughes’s The Breakfast Club.
+The hallways of Glenbrook North had previously been used in John Hughes’s The Breakfast Club.

 Just to the north of Northbrook Station, between Cedar Lane and Meadow Road, you can see the famous ‘Save Ferris’ water tower.
 It’s finally been repainted and the lettering is now gone.